Skip to content

 These small to medium-sized birds feed mainly on invertebrates and other small animals but can also be pelagic seabirds or inhabit deserts.

-Shorebirds use their long bills to probe mudflats for food like worms and mollusks while some species plunge into the ocean’s depths in search of crustaceans such as crabs and shrimp.
+Shorebirds use their long bills to probe mudflats for food like worms and molluscs, while some species plunge into the ocean’s depths in search of crustaceans such as crabs and shrimp.

-They have strong legs equipped with webbed feet which allow them to move quickly when searching for prey across wetlands, sandbars, beaches and swamps.
+They have strong legs equipped with webbed feet, allowing them to move quickly when searching for prey across wetlands, sandbars, beaches and swamps.

-Their feathers make them well adapted to life by land or sea due to its hydrophobic nature which helps reduce drag during swimming or flying through windy conditions making it easier for shorebirds survive tough environments around the world.
+Their feathers make them well adapted to life by land or sea due to their hydrophobic nature, which helps reduce drag during swimming or flying through windy conditions, making it easier for shorebirds to survive tough environments worldwide.

 Scientific classification: